hyperoslo/Imaginary/README.md

 #### Use callback for when the image is fetched

-If you want to get more info on the fetching result, you can use pass closure as `completion`.
+If you want to get more info on the fetching result, you can pass a closure as `completion`.

 ```swift
 imageView.setImage(url: imageUrl) { result in